mohdjun95/privacy-policies/sift.md

 - Update or correct your information

 **Privacy Controls:**
-- Enable/disable Express mode notifications
+- Enable/disable background processing notifications
 - Control which folders the app can access
 - Manage AI learning preferences